GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/uikit-overview.md

 ---
-title: Overview
+title: UIKit Overview
 slug: /uikit
 ---

+Building on top of the the Stream Chat API, the Stream Chat iOS component libraries include everything you need to build feature-rich and high-functioning chat user experiences out of the box.

-We have a component library available for UIKit.
-The library includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
-The library supports:
+We have a component libraries available for both UIKit and SwiftUI.
+Each library includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
+The libraries supports:

 - Rich media messages
 - Reactions